srinisudharsan/advent_of_code/README.md

 Although there is no connection what so ever, we have a version of scatter gather abstracted out.
 A nice side effect of advent of code!
 ### Part2
 We use a queue to work through the backlog

+## Day5
+### Part1
+Let's move away from scatter gather a bit.
+Tried using .stream() and other aggregation functions.
+Used binary Search for searching for a range.
+Binary search was not necessary, but I wanted to try it out.